 This article was posted on Monday, September 12th, 2011 at 4:04 pm and is filed under Children's Songs, Countries & Cultures, Languages, Mexican Children's Songs, Mexico, Questions, Recipes of the World, Spain, Spanish, Spanish Kids Songs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 4 Responses to “Is there a Specific Recipe that goes with the Mexican Song Bate bate chocolate?”